upa/unvme/README.md

     1) Download and compile the fio source code (available on https://github.com/axboe/fio).

-    2) Edit Makefile.def and set FIODIR to the compiled fio source directory.
+    2) Edit unvme/Makefile.def and set FIODIR to the compiled fio source directory (or alternatively export the FIODIR variable).

     3) Rerun make to include building the fio engine, since setting FIODIR